oscbyspro/Ultimathnum/README.md

 ### Upsize binary integer elements with LoadInt\<Element\>

-The data integer types lets you downsize binary integer elements by reinterpretation.
+The data integer types let you downsize binary integer elements by reinterpretation.
 This awesome power stems from strict systems integer layout requirements.
 Note that you may not upsize integers in this way because the memory alignment of a smaller systems integer may not be compatible with a larger systems integer.
 Instead, you may use LoadInt\<Element\> to load elements of any size.
 It performs an unaligned load when